sarg3nt/vault-training/10 Secrets Engines.md

 Static roles are a 1-1 mapping to an existing user in the database.
 Vault will not change the username as it does with normal roles, but it will rotate the password.
-This is used in legacy apps that have a static username you must use or in situatios where the roles and security have been set up already.
+This is used in legacy apps that have a static username you must use or in situations where the roles and security have been set up already.

 ## [PKI](https://developer.hashicorp.com/vault/docs/secrets/pki)